-This method filters smallest of the particles, especially less than 0.1 micrometres in size.
+This method filters the smallest of the particles, especially less than 0.1 micrometres in size.

 When these fine molecules collide with the gas molecules, they get slow down.
 It entraps the particles either through Impaction or Interception.

-This method works the best at the lower air velocity.
+This method works best at the lower air velocity.

 Depending upon the efficiency, HEPA filters have been classified with A to E stickers.

-Type A is considered the least efficient while Type E, the most efficient.
+Type A is considered the least efficient, while Type E, the most valuable.

-Generally, Type E HEPA is used in defense-grade applications.
+Generally, Type E HEPA is used in defence-grade applications.

 Vacuum cleaners make use of Type A HEPA filters which works well within our house.